KhanDoors/skportfolio/src/pages/interviewQuestions/index.md

 -

-## 19. What is the difference between synchronous and asynchronous code in JavaScript?
+## 19. What is the difference between Synchronous and Asynchronous code in JavaScript?

 Synchronous means each operation must wait for the previous one to complete.